L-pipecolate dehydrogenase

-Thus, the two substrates of this enzyme are L-pipecolate and acceptor, whereas its two products are 2,3,4,5-tetrahydropyridine-2-carboxylate and reduced acceptor.
+The two substrates of this enzyme are L-pipecolic acid and an electron acceptor.
+Its products are (2S)-2,3,4,5-tetrahydropyridine-2-carboxylic acid and the corresponding reduced acceptor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with other acceptors.
 The systematic name of this enzyme class is L-pipecolate:acceptor 1,6-oxidoreductase.
 This enzyme is also called L-pipecolate:(acceptor) 1,6-oxidoreductase.
-This enzyme participates in lysine degradation.
+It participates in lysine degradation.
+The exact nature of the electron acceptor is unknown, unlike for the enzyme L-pipecolate oxidase, which uses oxygen.